okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/monitor/index.md

 * determine the risk of an anomalous sign-in event
 * confirm that validation is working

+The Admin Console contains predefined reports, system log filters, and notification tools to achieve most of these tasks.
+If you have external commercial or custom monitoring tools, you can integrate them with your Okta org.
+Okta sends the integrated tools a continuous flow of event logs or alerts for specific events.

-Your Okta org maintains a 90-day sliding window of system logs.
+> **NOTE**: Your Okta org maintains a 90-day sliding window of system logs.
 If you need to retain earlier logs, you can download system logs for external processing or archiving before they pass the 90-day window.
-From the existing system logs in your Okta org, you can set up filters or queries to identify trends or to detect specific types of activities programmatically from the Okta SDKs, APIs, or visually from the Admin Console.
-If you have an external commercial or custom monitoring tool, you can integrate with Okta to receive a continuous flow of event logs or alerts for specific events.

 ## Use the Admin Console to monitor events
 The Okta Admin Console provides a rich set of visuals and tools for you to monitor your Okta org.

 * Use the [Dashboard](https://help.okta.com/en/prod/Content/Topics/Dashboard/Dashboard.htm) to [view your org at a glance](https://help.okta.com/en/prod/Content/Topics/Dashboard/view-your-org.htm), including the number of active users, active groups, and active SSO applications.
-You can also view the [agent status](https://help.okta.com/en/prod/Content/Topics/Dashboard/view-org-agent-status.htm), and your  [tasks](https://help.okta.com/en/prod/Content/Topics/Dashboard/monitor-your-tasks.htm) list, recent org changes, as well as security tips.
+You can also view your [org agents' status](https://help.okta.com/en/prod/Content/Topics/Dashboard/view-org-agent-status.htm), [your tasks](https://help.okta.com/en/prod/Content/Topics/Dashboard/monitor-your-tasks.htm) list, recent org changes, as well as security tips.
-* Use the [Reports > Reports](https://help.okta.com/en/prod/Content/Topics/Reports/report-types.htm) page to view predefined system log reports or visuals
+* Use the [Reports](https://help.okta.com/en/prod/Content/Topics/Reports/report-types.htm) page to view predefined system log reports or visuals
-* Use the [Reports > System Logs](https://help.okta.com/en/prod/Content/Topics/Reports/Reports_SysLog.htm) page to filter for specific events and to view trends over time
+* Use the [System Logs](https://help.okta.com/en/prod/Content/Topics/Reports/Reports_SysLog.htm) page to filter for specific events and to view trends over time
-* Use [Security > HealthInsight](https://help.okta.com/en/prod/Content/Topics/Security/healthinsight/healthinsight.htm) to view recommendations from a recent Okta org security audit
+* Use [HealthInsight](https://help.okta.com/en/prod/Content/Topics/Security/healthinsight/healthinsight.htm) to view recommendations from a recent Okta org security audit
-* Use [Security > General > ThreatInsight](https://help.okta.com/en/prod/Content/Topics/Security/threat-insight/ti-index.htm) to view IP addresses identified by the greater Okta community as threatening
+* Use [ThreatInsight](https://help.okta.com/en/prod/Content/Topics/Security/threat-insight/ti-index.htm) to view IP addresses identified by the greater Okta community as threatening

 ## Integrate with external monitoring tools

-Your organization may use a commercial log monitoring tool to monitor and analyze all your applications and web traffic, such as Splunk, Sumo Logic, or Datadog.
-You can configure the commercial tool to collect Okta event logs to be consumed and analyzed.
-The external monitoring tool is typically integrated with Okta by using the Okta [System Log API](/docs/reference/api/system-log/).
+You can integrate commercial log monitoring tools, such as Splunk, Sumo Logic, or Datadog, with your Okta org to monitor and analyze all your applications and web traffic.
+The commercial monitoring tools are typically integrated with Okta using the Okta [System Log API](/docs/reference/api/system-log/).
 At a high level, the API integration process includes:

 1. Obtaining an API token from your Okta org